On this page

 Is COPD Curable?

-Unfortunately COPD is not curable, and is a result of years of smoking or exposure to damaging.
-Effective management of COPD and prevention of exacerbations is critical to maintaining a high quality of life.
+No, unfortunately COPD is not curable.
+But effective management and prevention of exacerbations is critical to maintaining a high quality of life.

 Here are the top treatments and preventative measures to take if you have Chronic Obstructive Pulmonary Disease: